 B-702.c: At-Risk Child Care for Former Choices Participants

-Boards must be aware of the following:

-Choices participants who are denied TANF may be eligible to continue Choices child care.

-A parent is eligible for Transitional child care if:

-the parent has been denied TANF because of increased earnings;

-the parent’s time limits expired within the last 30 days; and

-the parent requires child care to work or attend a job training or educational program for a combination of at least 25 hours per week for a single-parent family or 50 hours per week for a two-parent family, or a higher number of hours per week as established by a Board.
+Participants receiving Choices Child Care who are denied TANF or otherwise discontinue participation in Choices retain Choices Child Care eligibility through their 12-month eligibility period as long as they are engaged in employment or education/training at any level.
+If the participant is not engaged in employment or education/training, they will receive up to three months of continued child care while searching for work.

+Participants who receive a full 12-months of Choices Child Care may be redetermined eligible and enrolled in Low-Income Child Care for a new 12-month eligibility period.

 For additional information refer to Child Care Services rule §809.48 .

-B-702.d: Termination of Child Care
+B-702.d: Termination or Suspension of Child Care

-Boards must ensure that Workforce Solutions Office staff terminates Child Care Services immediately after determining that a Choices participant has done one of the following:
+Boards must ensure that Workforce Solutions Office staff notify Child Care Services staff immediately after determining that a Choices participant has done one of the following:

 Moved out of state

-Voluntarily withdrawn from child care.

-Boards must ensure that child care is not terminated if a legitimate good cause reason existed or an agreement was made to make up hours.
+Requested to suspend care or withdraw from Child Care Services

+Child care cannot be terminated based on a particiant’s voluntary withdrawal from child care.
+Child Care Services staff will suspend care, and the parent may work with Child Care Services to resume care at any time during their 12-month eligibility window.

 B-702.e: Child Care Communication

 Boards must ensure that Workforce Solutions Office Choices staff communicates all actions to Child Care Services.